annisall/solita.github.com/_posts/2019-01-02-machine-learning-superspeed.md

 Of course, in this case the data is very clean already and usually a lot more work needs to be done in order to explore and clean the data properly, before uploading it back to for example S3.
 This is part where SageMaker doesn't really provide additional help, which is very understandable.

 ### Train
-Now that data is cleaned and we can either use SageMaker built-in algorithms or use our own, maybe provided by sklearn or some other library.
-For yusing other than SageMaker built-in algorithms you would have to provide a Docker container for the training and validation tasks.
+Now that data is cleaned we can either use SageMaker built-in algorithms or use our own, maybe provided by sklearn or some other library.
+For using other than SageMaker built-in algorithms you would have to provide a Docker container for the training and validation tasks.
 More information about it can be found in [SageMaker documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo.html).
 In this case as we want to recognise alphabets from the pictures we use k-Nearest Neighbors -algorithm.
 It is one of the built-in algorithms in SageMaker, and can be used with very few lines of code:

 ```python
 knn=sagemaker.estimator.Estimator(get_image_uri(boto3.Session().region_name, "knn"),